yuhaopro/blazeDB/README.md

 * I also extracted single table expressions and store them into a hashmap which can be combined together later.
 This ensures I only create 1 Select Operator for each Table, and thus would result in a smaller memory allocation on the heap due to fewer objects.
 This will help reduce the possibility of out of memory errors.

+* Since I am only required to account for SUM aggregate queries, then when I build the group by hashmap, I do not need to store a list of all the tuple values with the same group by value, and can instead simply perform summation directly on the prev value.
+This reduces a lot of memory usage when building the hashmap.

 ## Key Features

 * Support SQL queries involving selection and projection, distinct, sort by and group by.